martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ERROR Error: Fetching locale failed.
 Are you really in a browser??
 ```

 This happens because `browserLocaleFactory` is being used to provide the `LocaleConfig`.
-This won't work because we need to provide a `serverLocalFactory` that does not rely on a browser window for the SSR part.
+This won't work because we need to provide a `serverLocaleFactory` that does not rely on a browser window for the SSR part.
 We will also need to change a bit the way we provide these browser and server factories.

 Let's add a new function called `serverLocaleFactory` to our `locale-lang-config.ts` file: